Make a Request

 The Building Act 1975 divides building works into the following categories;

-The owner of a premise is responsible for ensuring any proposed building work complies with applicable standards, such as structural sufficiency, size limits, Building Codes of Australia, Queensland Development Code and Council’s planning scheme.
+The owner of a premise is responsible for ensuring any proposed building work complies with applicable standards, such as structural sufficiency, size limits, Building Codes of Australia, Queensland Development Code and Council’s Hinchinbrook Shire Planning Scheme 2017.

 Building approval, also called 'certification' is required for development that involves carrying out building work under the Planning Act 2016, as well as under specific building legislation.

 Building approvals require assessment against the Building Code of Australia (forming Volumes 1 and 2 of the National Construction Code) and Queensland’s Building and Plumbing Regulations.
 These codes and regulations are mainly concerned with issues such as:

 While building approvals are usually only issued once for a specific structure or building, building legislation may require various technical inspections at different stages of the building process, including completion.

-Hinchinbrook Shire Council has engaged Licenced Building Certifier, Mr Kaj Simmons, to provide a building certification service on behalf of the Council.
+Hinchinbrook Shire Council has engaged Licenced Building Certifier, Mr Kai Simmons, to provide a building certification service on behalf of the Council.
 Mr Simmons works out of the Council Offices on Tuesdays and Fridays and is available to undertake inspections scheduled for these days.

 Some examples of assessable building work can include:

-In order to lodge a development application for building work, you will need to complete Development Assessment (DA) Form 2 and submit to Council together with supporting documentation and applicable application fee.
+In order to lodge a development application for building work, you will need to complete Development Assessment (DA) Form 2 and submit to Council together with supporting documentation and payment of applicable application fee.

 All DA Forms can be found on the Department of State Development, Manufacturing, Infrastructure and Planning website by following the link provided below.